 Who else loves chips and salsa?
 I figured as much… it’s such a classic snack!
 I love salsa when it’s fresh and smooth, with small pieces of tomato, onion, jalapeno, with cilantro and lime juice.
 Bright and fresh with a kick, as the best salsa’s are!

-This salsa is ridiculously simple to make, just throw all the ingredients in your food processor or blender, process it, and ta-da!
+This recipe is ridiculously simple to make, just throw all the ingredients in your food processor or blender, process it, and ta-da!
 Amazing salsa 😀

 When I was pregnant with my son, I was completely addicted to Chili’s salsa and chips.
-I wanted to eat there ALL the time, and even when I wasn’t eating there I was trying to convince my husband to stop there on his way home to pick up some take out chips and salsa lol.
+I wanted to eat there ALL the time, and even when I wasn’t eating there I was trying to convince my husband to stop there on his way home to pick up some take out lol.
 He was always less than pleased.
-I still love their salsa, but since it’s not really cost effective to buy chips and salsa or go out to eat all the time, I figured that I would just find a way to make it at home 🙂
+I still love their salsa, but since it’s not really cost effective to buy it, or go out to eat all the time, I figured that I would just find a way to make it at home 🙂

 Jarred salsa can be good, but let me tell you, making it fresh… whew… you won’t want jarred anymore.
 Fresh blows that out of the water.
 Plus if you’re into canning, I’m sure you could can this salsa yourself and have it fresh year round 🙂 You could also freeze it 🙂